-Welcome to the home page of my YouTube account!
-This is where I post links and files and anything else that is related to my YouTube channel, but can’t be shared there.
-In case you got here through my local work and not my channel, here it is:
+Welcome to the home page of my YouTube account.
+This is where I will be posting links, files, or anything else related to my YouTube channel.
+In case you got here through my local work and not YouTube, please check it out and subscribe if you like what you see.

 Click the image to download your very own turntable strobe disc to print at home!